janxious/BTMLColorLOSMod/README.md

 <img width="201" alt="screen shot 2018-05-20 at 6 53 02 pm" src="https://user-images.githubusercontent.com/50124/40288821-11b0066e-5c83-11e8-98c2-aba640c7dc73.png">

+The defaults for this mod setup the indirect line and the nearer target obstructed line to stand out.
+You can change settings as described below to make the lines very customized in appearance.

 ## Features
+- Change the color of direct line of fire indicator drawn between the currently controlled mech and enemy targets
 - Change the color of indirect line of fire indicator drawn between the currently controlled mech and enemy targets
 - Add dashes to the indirect line of fire indicator drawn between the currently controlled mech and enemy targets
 - Change the color of the line of fire indicator for obstructed targets on the attacker and target sides of the obstruction